piotrmurach/merkle_tree/README.md

 #     @value="4a5a97c6433c4c062457e9335709d57493e75527809d8a9586c141e591ac9f2c"
 ```

-Since root is a node you can retrieve it's signature using the `value` call:
+Since the root is a node you can retrieve it's signature using the `value` call:

 ```ruby
 merkle_tree.root.value